I set up and ran my first booth showing a few days ago at PAX 2012.

 Youngsters.
 It was so encouraging to see younger people with no technical background play the game, pick up its light programming fundamentals, and get excited about it.
 I remember a couple of young kids played all the way to the last demo mission, which was a fairly tricky one - they meticulously debugged their command calls until it worked perfectly, and it was so wonderful to witness that.

 Attract video importance.
 The attract video is what grabs people.
-I had some “fat” in there that I should’ve excised to make the video more snappy.
+I had some excess in there I should’ve excised to make the video more snappy.

 Company shirts.
 This is my first time wearing a Blendo Games t-shirt, and thank goodness I did that.
 At previous shows, it was so awkward to have to assure people I worked at Blendo Games.
 I got my shirts made at spreadshirt.com